krassowski/jupyterlab-go-to-definition/README.md

  - alt-click on `source` function (e.g. alt-clicking on `source` in `source('test.R')` will open `test.R` file)
  - alt-click on `.from` of `import::here(x, y, .from='some_file.R')`

 Background: there are two ways to solve the definitions location: static analysis and inspection performed in the kernel.
 The latter is more accurate, although it currently only works in notebooks (not in the file editor).
 For the implementation overview, please see [the design page](https://github.com/krassowski/jupyterlab-go-to-definition/wiki).
+In order to jump to a file outside of the JupyterLab project directory (e.g. the built-in Python libraries) a [symlink-based workaround is required](#symlink-to-jump-to-any-file).

 #### Changing the modifiers key from `alt`